Nikon D3500 Review : A compact and likable DSLR for beginners

 The absence of the customizable Fn button, which was a handy feature on the D3400, is a bit annoying and particularly the absence of direct control for ISO can disappoint some of you.
 It means you have to go to the main menu to make a change in the sensitivity, although it’s nice to see the dedicated drive mode button hasn’t gone anywhere, a control which you’ll find useful with no doubt if you tend to call upon burst-shooting and self-timer options with any frequency.

 Nikon has also once again implemented its Guide mode feature on the D3500 which is pretty useful if you are a beginner.
-Designed to help novice users get to grips with their camera, it provides an alternative to the main menus and helps the user quickly capture specific types of images.
+Designed to help novice users get to grips with their cameras, it provides an alternative to the main menus and helps the user quickly capture specific types of images.
 There’s also the familiar ‘i’ button, which can be called upon to explain camera functions.

 Autofocus